PrasanthKT/DNA_Sequence_Analyser/README.md

 The results from this tool can be used to design gRNAs.
 Although this tool does not have features to rank gRNAs or predict their efficiency, it provides the number of off-targets present in the genome for each protospacer Sequence.
 These results can also be used to determine whether target regions are locate in intronic or exonic regions if you have the GTF/GFF format file of the genome.

+## Picture for the Project:

+## Installation/Usage:
+Tell them How to clone this repository an how to run the tool.

 ## Packages/ Dependencies
 1. Conda 24.7.1